-As a world famous vacation spot, many parts of Hawaii certainly cater toward tourists.
-Yet visitors and locals alike are sure to love exploring the state’s natural wonders with outdoor activities like hiking, biking, boating, snorkeling, diving and even skiing.
-They can also begin to feel at home while discovering the charm of historic small towns like Hawi, Holualoa and Kailua-Kona.
+Hawaii’s geography offers much wider extremes.
+There are sandy beaches, active volcanoes, snow-capped mountains, lush rainforests, and volcanic deserts.
+As a world-famous vacation spot, many parts of Hawaii certainly cater toward tourists.
+Yet, visitors and locals alike are sure to love exploring the state’s natural wonders with outdoor activities like hiking, biking, boating, snorkeling, diving, and even skiing.
+They can also begin to feel at home while discovering the charm of historic small towns like Hawi, Holualoa, and Kailua-Kona.

 Hawaii may offer a paradise retirement destination, but paradise comes at a cost.
 Many active adults scratch Hawaii off their lists simply because it is too expensive.
-Yet those who research the islands may discover that careful planning can put this dream retirement within reach.
+However, those who research the islands may discover that careful planning can put this dream retirement within reach.

 Hawaii’s cost of living is high.
 This is particularly true when it comes to buying groceries and other goods that have to be shipped from the mainland.
 However, there are ways to cut costs.
 Hawaii does have warehouse shopping centers like Costco and Sam’s Club which offer fairly good deals.
 You can also save money by buying produce at local markets or even starting your own garden.